This project aims to identify where research and practice need to go next in supporting the wellbeing of people with a terminal diagnosis.

 - A call for case studies, practice examples and policies to help build a picture of ‘what works’ in three areas:

-In the next phase of our research, we’re putting our findings into practice by building a cohort of people professionals from organisations of different sizes and sectors to support the development of workplace policies.
-We are providing three, free, facilitated workshops between June and September 2023.
+In the next phase of our research, we put our findings into practice by building a cohort of people professionals from organisations of different sizes and sectors to support the development of workplace policies.

 - Factors affecting continuing to work